isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 ``server2``.
 In both cases, it associates a subnet with that relationship.

 It is not required to specify the ``ha-server-name`` in the branch servers, assuming that the branch servers only contain the subnets they serve.
-Consider the following configuration.
+Consider the following configuration for branch ``server3``:

 .. code-block:: json